Auto-enrolment and phasing of contribution increases

 We’ve updated SmartEnrol and made all the changes required for phasing.
 This means your process will remain unchanged.
 However, where you include contribution percentages in your payroll file, you’ll need to update the minimum percentages.
-Where the contribution percentages are not included in the payroll file, you can ask Aegon to add these.
+Where the contribution percentages aren't included in the payroll file, you can ask us to add these.

-You’ll need to speak with your payroll provider to ensure that the correct contribution rates are used to calculate contributions.
+You’ll need to speak with your payroll provider to make sure that the correct contribution rates are used to calculate contributions.

 For employers not using SmartEnrol